DCgov/opendatadc-opendataSiteSamples/README.md

 Gather Your Toolbox
 ----------
+Open data sites use Bootstrap to create custom elements.
+We recommend familiarizing yourself with <a href="https://www.w3schools.com/bootstrap/default.asp">Bootstrap</a> concepts.
 Edits to these code samples can be done in a standard text document editor such as Notepad in Windows, or in Microsoft Word.
 We however recommend using an html editor.
 Here are some easy to use,

     <a href="https://www.jetbrains.com/pycharm/">Pycharm</a> <br>
     <a href="https://www.jetbrains.com/pycharm/">Another</a> <br>
     <a href="https://www.jetbrains.com/pycharm/">Another</a>

-Open data sites use Bootstrap to create custom elements.
-We recommend familiarizing yourself with <a href="https://www.w3schools.com/bootstrap/default.asp">Bootstrap</a> concepts.

-These image sizes are best,
+Use these sizes for images,

-    Card thumbnails at
+    Card Thumbnails at 200x300
+    Medallions at 102x102
+    Featured at 800x500
+    Row Banners are subjective, but larger is better.
+Open data sites are responsive and will adjust when browsers are resized.
+We've used 5300x1800 and 2100x400.

 Shared Values